-The Best Banana Pudding Recipe is the perfect no bake dessert!
-Layers of Chessmen Cookies, fresh banana slices, and a sweet mixture of whipped cream cheese, vanilla pudding, Cool Whip, and sweetened condensed milk–this treat is sure to wow!
+This Not Yo Mama’s Banana Pudding recipe is the perfect no-bake dessert!
+With layers of Chessmen Cookies, fresh banana slices, and a sweet mixture of whipped cream cheese, vanilla pudding, Cool Whip, and sweetened condensed milk, this treat is sure to be a hit.

 The classic banana pudding dessert has long been a family favorite for all sorts of occasions.
-But ever since we tried this Chessman Banana Pudding Recipe we all agree it’s the new favorite!
+But ever since we tried this Chessmen Banana Pudding Recipe we all agree it’s the new favorite!

-Similar to the famous Paula Deen banana pudding recipe called Not Your Mama’s Banana Pudding, this is made with Pepperidge Farm’s Chessmen Cookies which look so nice and taste delicious.
-The dessert will chill in the refrigerator for 4 hours to set and the cookies soften.
+While many recipes call for Nilla wafers, this one is similar to the famous Paula Deen banana pudding recipe called Not Your Mama’s Banana Pudding and is made with Pepperidge Farm’s Chessmen Cookies which look so nice and taste delicious.

 - Milk – We used whole milk, but skim, 1%, or 2% would work as well.

 - Instant vanilla pudding – Be sure to use instant and not the cook & serve type of pudding.